HiroNewf/Network-Plus-Notes/README.md

 - Pathping
     - For windows
     - Both ping and traceroute in one (also adds a few things)
-    - All of this happends in 2 phases
+    - All of this happens in 2 phases
-        - Frist phases run a traceroute
+        - First phases run a traceroute
         - Second phase measures the round trip time and packet loss at each hop along the way
 - Nmap
     - Network mapper, port scanner, OS sanners, services scan
     - It is all types of things in one with tons of options of what you can do
-        - NSE is a secripting language you can use to extend its capabilities
+        - NSE is a scripting language you can use to extend its capabilities
 - Route / route print
     - View the devices routing table
 - arp